danieldriver/danieldriver.github.io/_pages/courses.md

 ---

 {::nomarkdown}
 <p>I teach the following courses at the <a href="http://www.astheology.ns.ca/">Atlantic School of Theology</a>.
-In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh: the Law, the Prophets, and the Writings.</p>
+In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh by covering selections from the Law, the Prophets, and the Writings.</p>

 <div class="courses">